zuzana-cernohousova/genetic-genealogy/README.md

 It also displays the name of the current project.
 Use the _-l/--long_ option to display paths to the projects.

+A list of all the projects is kept in a platform-specific location defined by the appdirs package, in a file named _projects.ini_.

 Usage:

     gengen list-projects